 SFigure 1.
 Murman mussels and their habitats. a-d.
-Photos of characteristic habitats of Tyuva mussels taken in 2009-2018. (a) Rocky littoral, transect MoS, 2018. (b) Mussel bed, locality SN+0.5, 2009. (c) Littoral sandbanks, location of transect BS is shown – показать на фото. (d) Thallus of sublittoral algae Alaria esculenta with attached blue mussels collected at the locality MoS-1.5, 2012. e-g.
+Photos of characteristic habitats of the Tyuva mussels taken in 2009-2018. (a) Rocky littoral, transect MoS, 2018. (b) Mussel bed, locality SN+0.5, 2009. (c) Littoral sandbanks, location of transect BS is shown – показать на фото. (d) Thallus of sublittoral algae Alaria esculenta with attached blue mussels collected at locality MoS-1.5, 2012. e-g.
 Illustrations of the same habitats in Ekaterininskaya Havan from the 1920s. (e) Rocky littoral (from Gur’yanova et al. 1928). (f) Mussel bed* (from Zenkevich 1963). (g) Littoral sandbanks (from Gur’yanova et al. 1928). h.
-Horse mussels Modiolus modiolus in kelp rhizoids (from Guryanova 1924). * Although the place and time of the drawing is not specified, it is known that its author, Nikolai Kondakov, visited Ekaterininskaya Havan in 1928 and 1929.
+Horse mussels Modiolus modiolus in kelp rhizoids (from Guryanova 1924). * Although the place and the time of the drawing is not specified, it is known that its author, Nikolai Kondakov, visited Ekaterininskaya Havan in 1928 and 1929.

-In 2009-2010 in addition to the three types of habitats defined at a previous period, mussels settlements in a subtidal kelp forests represented by Alaria esculenta, Saccharina latissima and Laminaria digitata were found by SCUBA diving at 0-4 m depth in the outer part of the inlet.
-Sampling was performed at seven depths of +2, +1.5, +1, +0.5, -0.5, -1, -1.5 m (in relation to zero-depth, negative values denote sublittoral position; the range was chosen to cover all the depths inhabited by mussels) along the seven transects oriented perpendicularly to coastline.
-The mussels were also sampled from the most coastal littoral settlement designated as R+05 (Fig. 1c,f).
-The choice of transects and sampling depth was made i) to replicate sampling design from 2004-2005 and ii) to account for diversity of mussel habitats.
+In 2009-2010, in addition to the three types of habitats defined during the previous period, mussels settlements in subtidal kelp forests represented by Alaria esculenta, Saccharina latissima and Laminaria digitata were found by SCUBA diving at 0-4 m depth in the outer part of the inlet.
+Sampling was performed at seven depths: +2, +1.5, +1, +0.5, -0.5, -1, -1.5 m (in relation to zero-depth, negative values denote sublittoral position; the range was chosen to cover all the depths inhabited by mussels) along seven transects oriented perpendicularly to coastline.
+The mussels were also sampled from the littoral settlement closest to the coast designated as R+05 (Fig. 1c,f).
+The choice of transects and the sampling depth reflected the need i) to replicate sampling design from 2004-2005 and ii) to account for the diversity of mussel habitats.
 Totally 43 settlements were sampled (Fig. 1f, STable 1).

 In 2012 and 2018 five and six settlements were resampled, respectively.
 In 2018 additional qualitative samples were obtained from the same settlements for genetic analysis (Fig. 1f, STable 1).

 Mussels from each sample were counted and weighted.
 The maximal anterior-to-posterior length of each mussel (hereinafter “shell length”) was measured using calipers or dissecting microscope micrometer with a precision up to 0.1 mm.
-Age of mussels was assessed by counting “winter rings” - marks of winter growth delays on shells as in Sukhotin et al. 2007.
-For mussels 4-7 years old shell morphotypes (E-morphotype, more characteristic of ME or T-morphotype, more characteristic of MT) were determined as in Khaitov et al. 2021.
-Only medium-aged mussels were used in the taxonomic analysis in order to avoid the possible bias generated by non-random association between size and morphotypes in conspecific mussels (see Khaitov et al 2021 for details).
+Age of mussels was assessed by counting “winter rings”: marks of winter growth delays on shells as in Sukhotin et al. 2007.
+For mussels aged 4-7 years the shell morphotypes (E-morphotype, more characteristic of ME, or T-morphotype, more characteristic of MT) were determined as in Khaitov et al. 2021.
+Only medium-aged mussels were used in the taxonomic analysis in order to avoid the possible bias due to a non-random association between size and morphotypes in conspecific mussels (see Khaitov et al. 2021 for details).

 Environmental parameters assessment